manas-katual/big-brain/content/notes/IP Addressing.md

 | ------- | --- | --- | --- | --- |
 | Class B | N   | N   | H   | H   |
 | Class C | N   | N   | N   | H   |

 N - Network - 1 bit
 H - Host - 0 bit

 e.g. 115.10.0.15 tell its network ID
 steps
 - first check in which class it belongs
-- second check the network table above
+- second check the network table above the network section will remain same and rest will be zero
+- like for example if the ip address comes in class A then according to the table above it consists one network and 3 host so the network section will remain same and the host section will become zero
+- same goes for class B and class C
 - 115.10.0.15 will become 115.0.0.0
 - its like the network part remains same and the host part becomes 0